venkata-pavani/venkata-pavani/README.md

 ◼️ Implementing architectures for analytical processing , ad-hoc query reporting and data mining.
 ◼️ Technically driven in processing large scale problems and delivering it to the end users in a most-presentable format through dashboards and reports

--🌱 I’m currently learning ...
 ## 👯 I’m looking to collaborate on ...

-Any real-world projects realted to data science or machine learning in general as I do have some experience in data science domain.
+Any real-world projects related to data science or machine learning in general as I do have some experience in data science domain.
 Reach out to me on my email

-- 🤔 I’m looking for help with ...
 ## ⚡ In my free time ...
 ◼️ Sketch (check my instagram)
 ◼️ Read Books, Novels, Articles
 ◼️ Singing (its been a while though ..)
 ◼️ Write (check my Quora)

-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 ![image](https://user-images.githubusercontent.com/12963112/137175451-ae3ac72b-7eee-4132-ae15-514b2410c8b2.png)